raffaelj/eEKS/README.md

 * --> `total_income = (income of last 6 months) * 1.10`
 * --> `total_costs = (costs of last 6 months) * 1.05`
 * --> `total = (total of last 6 months) * 1.05`
+* --> if some types of cost are excluded, the result varies

 A better algorithm is coming soon.